TheMrPhantom/FIUS-LED-Beleuchtung/README.md

 ### Quick Start
 1. Connect the ESP32 board via USB.
+2. Execute `make`
-2. Set the USB device path as `UPLOAD_PORT` in your *makeConfig.mk* file.
+3. Set the USB device path as `UPLOAD_PORT` in your *makeConfig.mk* file.
-3. Execute `make all bootloader flash listen`.
+4. Execute `sudo make bootloader flash listen`.

 ### Reference
 - `make` or `make all` builds the project.
+When executed for the first time, it downloads the neccessary compilers and tools beforehand and creates a file called *makeConfig.mk*.
 - `make bootloader` flashes the bootloader to the ESP32 board.
-Needs read/write access to the USB device path.
 - `make flash` flashes the most recent build to the ESP32 board.
-Needs read/write access to the USB device path.
 - `make listen` prints the output received from the ESP32 board.
-Needs read access to the USB device path.
 This can be cancelled with `ctrl`+`c`.
 Don't worry when *make* says it failed &ndash; that's normal.
 - `make clean` removes the build directory, causing a full rebuild when executing `make` or `make all` the next time.

-In case the user doesn't have sufficient access rights, the alterations `sudo make bootloader`, `sudo make flash` and `sudo make listen` are needed.
+In *makeConfig.mk*, you have to specify the upload port which will be accesed by `make bootloader`, `make flash` and `make listen`.
+In case your user doesn't have sufficient access rights, execute those commands with the `sudo ` prefix.

 Different options can be combined.
 Example: `sudo make all flash listen` rebuilds, flashes the build prints the output.